michaelalang/quay-rotate-encryption-keys/README.md

 ```

 * rotate the `DATABASE_SECRET_ROTATE` to the `DATABASE_SECRET`

+**NOTE** I've updated the code to not need another rewrite/restart so this step can be skipped
 ```
 # rotate the DATABASE_SECRET_ROTATE to DATABASE_SECRET
 $ echo new-change-me > .config.yaml